Before You Begin

 Pulumi will need the

-dotnet executable can be found on your path after
+executables can be found on your path after installation.

 Finally, configure Pulumi with Google Cloud.